dgatf/msrc/README.md

 # MSRC - Multi Sensor for RC - FrSky Smartport

-This is a DIY project to send multiple sensors telemetry to Frsky Smartport using an Arduino Pro Mini 328P (3.3v or 5v)
+This is a DIY project to send multiple sensors telemetry to Frsky Smartport using an Arduino Pro Mini 328P (3.3v or 5v) for a fraction of the weight and cost of the stock sensors

 The following sensors are supported: